alttpo/rex/rexlang.md

 (end)
 ```

-## Statements
-Let's define a statement as follows:

-    '(' statement-name
-        ( param-name ':' type )*
-        ( param-name ':' type '...' )?
-    ')'

-Each parameter has a name and a type.

-A variadic parameter is allowed only as the final parameter and it is denoted with a `...` suffix after the type to indicate it accepts zero or more arguments.

-Statements return no values and are primarily intended to produce side effects, trigger external behavior, or to affect control flow of the rexlang program.

-Since statements do not return values, they cannot be used as arguments to other statements or function calls.

 ## Functions
 Let's define a function as follows:

     '(' function-name
         ( param-name ':' type )*
         ( param-name ':' type '...' )?
+    ')'
-    ')' ':' '('
+    ( ':' '('
         ( ret-name ':' type )+
-    ')'
+    ')' )?

+A function may have zero, one, or multiple parameters.
 Each parameter has a name and a type.
+The name is only for descriptive purposes.

+A function may have zero, one, or multiple return values.
 Each return value has a name and type.
-There may be multiple return values.
+The name is only for descriptive purposes.

-A variadic parameter is allowed only as the final parameter and it is denoted with a `...` suffix after the type to indicate it accepts zero or more arguments.
+The last parameter may be defined as variadic, denoted with a `...` suffix after the type, which accepts zero, one, or multiple arguments, all of the same type.

-The `':'` separator after the initial closing `)` denotes the function's return values of which there may be more than one.

 ## Static Type Safety
-Every statement/function has a well-defined set of typed parameters that it accepts as arguments.
+Every function has a well-defined set of typed parameters that it accepts as arguments.

 Arguments are passed to parameters by position in the order that parameters are defined.
 It is not possible to bypass passing a particular parameter.
 All parameters must be passed an argument of the same type.